Frequently Asked Questions

 Q: When will QUEUC be held?

-A: QUEUC is generally held over Friday-Saturday in early March.
-More information on QUEUC 2018 will be available Fall 2017.
+A: QUEUC is generally held over Friday-Saturday in March.
+QUEUC 2018 is to be held on March 16-17th.

 Q: Why should I be interested in QUEUC?